Scale-free congestion clusters in large-scale traffic networks: a continuum modeling study: Introduction

 In the present study, we investigate the emergence and scaling structure of spatiotemporal congestion clusters within a coarse-grained continuum network formulation.
-Using the Aw-Rascle-Zhang model combined with a high-order discontinuous Galerkin scheme and optimization-based junction coupling, we analyze congestion clusters extracted from network simulations of varying sizes.
-Particular emphasis is placed on examining the scaling behavior of cluster size and on identifying possible finite-size scaling structures associated with network size.
-Numerical experiments are conducted on lattice networks with different numbers of intersections in order to assess the robustness of the observed statistical behavior.
+Using the Aw-Rascle-Zhang model combined with optimization-based junction coupling, we first compute the time-dependent density field on directed networks using a high-order discontinuous Galerkin scheme.
+The obtained network-scale density evolution is used to identify congested links by thresholding the road-averaged density and to construct spatiotemporal congestion clusters as connected components in space and time.
+We then analyze the statistical properties of these clusters, with particular emphasis on their size distribution and finite-size scaling behavior across networks of varying sizes.

 While previous empirical and discrete modeling studies have reported scale-free congestion statistics, it remains unclear whether such behavior requires microscopic stochasticity or agent-based interactions.
 In this study, we show that even a macroscopic continuum model, when posed on a complex network with physically consistent junction coupling, can generate scale-free spatiotemporal congestion clusters with finite-size scaling structure.
 This provides evidence that scale invariance may arise as an intrinsic property of nonlinear networked traffic dynamics at the continuum level.